 These statistics illustrate the prevalence and potential seriousness of gastritis.

-However, at the same time, it is also a largely preventable and treatable disease.
-This is particularly true of gastritis caused by excessive alcohol consumption.
+At the same time, this is a largely preventable and treatable disease.
+This is particularly true of gastritis caused by excessive and long term alcohol consumption.
 Stopping drinking or reducing your alcohol consumption is one way to lessen the symptoms.

 What is Alcoholic Gastritis?

 Gastritis refers to a group of conditions that all have an impact with the lining of the stomach.
 Gastritis is a progressive and long term condition that often begins in childhood and continues as a person ages.
 Chronic gastritis is believed to be the most common long term illness known.

 There are symptoms for gastritis that can be seen across the different illness that fall into this grouping.
 Symptoms include:

 Risk factors that are known to increase a person’s risk to develop gastritis would be the following:

 If you recognize any of the symptoms above, it may be necessary to discuss them with your medical provider.
 So how do professionals diagnosis Gastritis?
 There are several options that your medical provider can choose from.

 After diagnosis, Chronic Gastritis can managed with medications as well as behavioral changes.
 The hope with most of the medications is that with its use, the stomach lining would have time to heal.